 I finished “Mouse Tales” by David Koenig from my summer reading list last week.
 If you want to know about the dark side of paradise (i.e., Disneyland, which is paradise as far as I’m concerned), read it.

 I think there’s an updated version out now, but I liked what I read from the original.

 I felt it was grating after a while.
 Like, really, how many accidents do we need to read about here?
 I still have incredible fangirl love for Disneyland even after reading this book, though.

 You would think that reading “behind the scenes” books would discourage people, but I think it’s more of a preventative book.

 If people were paying attention, the prevention of these accidents would’ve been high.

 Koenig makes that point too.
-People get so caught up in the fact that they’re at Disneyland that they don’t pay attention to whether they’re coming or going half the time.
-Things that they did so many times before successfully, and the ONE TIME they don’t pay attention (employee or guest), BOOM!
-Big accident, or death.
+But, unfortunately, people get so caught up in the fact that they’re at Disneyland that they ignore whether they’re coming or going half the time.

 Or the fact that Disneyland had terrorists before terrorists became a buzzword.
 No joke.
 Read the book.